Get your EIN in as fast as 7 business days. Apply now for $49

 Phone — IRS Business Line (Same Day)

-Call the IRS at 267-941-1099 (international) or 800-829-4933 (domestic).
-Hours: Monday-Friday 7:00 AM to 7:00 PM Eastern Time.
+Call 267-941-1099 (international) or 800-829-4933 (domestic).
+Hours: Monday-Friday, 7:00 AM to 7:00 PM Eastern Time.
 The IRS can issue your EIN during the call.
-You must have all Form SS-4 information ready.
-See apply by phone.
+Have all Form SS-4 information ready before you dial.

 4